-While an executive at the Texas State Auditor's Office (SAO), she led the development of one of the nation's first public sector balanced scorecards; and in 2004, the SAO and its measurement system was recognized as one of the world's best when it was elected to the Balanced Scorecard Hall of Fame.
+While an executive at the Texas State Auditor's Office (SAO), she led the development of one of the nation's first public sector balanced performance measurement scorecards; in 2004, the SAO and its measurement system was recognized as one of the world's best when it was elected to the Balanced Scorecard Hall of Fame.
 She also helped implement other innovative work processes that were adopted by audit organizations across the US.
-She also served as an executive at the American Heart Association.
+She served as an executive at the American Heart Association.

-Dr. Kerr teaches occasional classes for the University of Texas’ Continuing Professional Education program; in 2016 she received the UT Continuing Professional Education Excellence Award for outstanding teaching and service.
+Dr. Kerr teaches occasional classes for the University of Texas’ Continuing Professional Education program; in 2016, she received the UT Continuing Professional Education Excellence Award for outstanding teaching and service.
 For the Maxwell School of Government, Syracuse University, she served on the National Advisory Panel for Human Resource Performance Measurement to develop public sector performance measures for the "Grading Government" studies published by Governing magazine.

-Dr. Kerr's articles have been published in Texas CEO, The Austin Chamber Magazine, Perform magazine, and the Journal of Accountancy; her articles have been re-published in Italy and India as well.
-She co-authored a chapter on consulting to public sector organizations for the textbook In Action: Building a Successful Consulting Practice.
-She is frequently asked to speak at national, regional, and state conferences about measuring results and evidence-based management.
+Her articles have been published in Texas CEO, The Austin Chamber Magazine, Perform magazine, and the Journal of Accountancy; they have been republished in Italy and India as well.
+She coauthored a chapter on consulting to public sector organizations for the textbook In Action: Building a Successful Consulting Practice.
+She is frequently asked to speak at national, regional, and state conferences about performance measurement and evidence-based management.

-She holds degrees from St. Mary's College (Notre Dame), Columbia University (New York), and The University of Texas at Austin.
+She holds degrees from St. Mary's College (Notre Dame), Columbia University (New York), and the University of Texas at Austin.